AlexRS90/blog-app/README.md

 ✅ Added flash messages in the create actions in all your controllers.<br>
 ✅ Solved issue N+1 using Bullet gem<br>

+## Milestone 7:

+✅  Added some styling to improve the UI 🎨
+✅  Installed devise gem 💎
+✅  User is able to:
+✅  Can register a new user. 🧑‍💻
+✅  User logs in with a combination of email and password. 🔑  📫 ✅  Hashed passwords should be stored in the database. 🗝️ ✅  Ask for confirmation of email. 📩
+✅  Can reset password. 🔑  ▶️ 🗝️

 ## Built With

 - Ruby On Rails